 It was a process, and not a short one, but day by day, one moment at a time, I learned to love myself again.
-I accepted that his betrayal was not about me; it was about him.
+I accepted that his betrayal wasn't about me; it was about him.

 Four years later, I married the man of my dreams.
-This somewhat conservative, yet open-minded and accepting guy loved me for who I was and opened his heart to my children.
-We took it slowly, in order to ensure that it was a good move for our kids before blending our two families.
-He had sadly lost his young wife to breast cancer after having a little boy together at nearly the same time my marriage suddenly ended.
+This somewhat conservative yet open-minded and accepting guy loved me for who I was, and opened his heart to my children.
+We took it slowly to ensure that it was a good move for our kids before blending our two families.
+He sadly lost his young wife to breast cancer after having a little boy together at nearly the same time my marriage suddenly ended.

-We didn't know one another then, but we later learned we had lived parallel lives.
-Now, we've been together for 11 years and we are going strong.
-No red flags, no doubts and no fears … only love, faith and moderate politics.
+We didn't know one another then, but we later learned we lived parallel lives.
+Now, we've been together for 11 years and are going strong.
+No red flags, no doubts and no fears — only love, faith and moderate politics.
 Bliss!
-5 Ways To Be Happy About Your Love Life Right Now!

 Well, not really.
 Life hasn't been a fairy tale since we married.
 We've had our ups and downs, deaths and losses, hardships and challenges.
 Who wouldn't with three teens at home, a beautifully complicated blended/extended family, and many aging grandparents?